fallenblood7080/Audio-Beat-Detector-For-Unity/README.md

 - **SmoothingFactor**: The factor used to smooth the energy values for each frequency band.
 - **SpectrumResolution**: The resolution for the frequency spectrum.
 Higher values provide more granular frequency analysis.
+- **MixerGroup** (Optional): - If you want to use a specific `AudioMixerGroup` to control audio routing, you can assign the `MixerGroup` in the BeatManager component.
+This is optional and is typically used if you want to control the volume or effects of the audio dynamically.
 - **Low/Mid/High Band Count**: Defines how many frequency bands are used for each energy level.
 - **Low/Mid/High Thresholds**: Thresholds to trigger the corresponding events when energy exceeds the set values.
 - **Event Call Interval**: Defines how often events are triggered after the previous event.